sdam-au/epigraphic_roads/README.md

 According to a widely accepted theory, inscriptions were clustered along the roads or in their proximity.
 Their contents were often communicating with the travellers, evidenced by the frequent use of invocations for travellers such as 'viator' or 'parodita' in the text of inscriptions.
 Other inscriptions mention the traffic on the roads and their use by the army or by the local communities as well.

 I have created a set of Latin vocabularies related to the use of roads, their construction and physical ammenities connected with the road traffic.
-I will search for the occurences of these terms in the text of the inscription in order to create a subset of inscriptions related to a road use.
+I will search for the occurences of road-related terms in the text of the inscription in order to create a subset of inscriptions related to a road use.

 I will then assess the usefulness of the method by spotchecking the text of inscriptions and the relevance of their text to the use of the road system.
 I will reevaluate the list of the vocabularies based on the findings.